ralam/Status-Updater/README.md

 # Status Updater
 Basic social media profile page built using AngularJS.
-To start the server locally, run
+To start the server locally, clone this repo and run
 ```
 npm install
 npm start